U.S. eavesdropping agency chief, top deputy expected to depart soon

 Alexander has served as NSA director since August 2005, making him its longest-serving chief.
 He also serves as commander of a related military unit, the U.S. Cyber Command.

-Alexander, who has vigorously defended the NSA’s activities as lawful and necessary to detect and disrupt terrorist plots, said previously he planned to leave in the first half of 2014.
+Alexander, who has vigorously defended the NSA’s activities as lawful and necessary to detect and disrupt terrorist plots, has previously said he planned to leave in the spring.

 Inglis, who began his NSA career as a computer security scientist, has been the NSA’s second-ranking official since 2006.